prajwal678/MongoChart/README.md

 - **Dynamic Visualization**: Generate appropriate charts based on query results
 - **Query History**: Keep track of previous queries and visualizations

-## Example Scenario

-For a movies database:

-1. User connects to MongoDB cluster containing film data
-2. User types: "Show number of movies released per year"
-3. System:
-   - Parses query to identify intent (count) and grouping (by year)
-   - Converts to MongoDB aggregation: `db.movies.aggregate([{$group: {_id: "$year", count: {$sum: 1}}}, {$sort: {_id: 1}}])`
-   - Determines bar chart is appropriate for this data
-   - Renders visualization with years on x-axis and counts on y-axis

 ## MongoDB Setup

 ### Local MongoDB Setup